3D Secure (3DS)

 Requirements

-- Your customers must be successfully onboarded and identified with an active Solaris account and card.
+Only customers who have been successfully onboarded and identified with an active Solaris account and card (debit, credit, or decoupled) can use 3DS.

 Authentication steps